 Varying any letter

-If we allow any letter in a word to be replaced by any other letter, then each word can have up to 26 variants at each position.
+If we allow any letter in a word to be replaced by any other letter, then each word can have up to 25 variants for each of its letters.

 Most variants at a given position

-Disappointingly, but unsurprisingly, there aren't any words with a letter that can be replaced by any other.
-The best I found was three sets of words that can have a letter replaced by 15 other letters (so 16 word variants).
+Unsurprisingly, there aren't any words with a letter that can be replaced by all other letters.
+The best I found was three sets of words with 15 variants.

 For example, the one set of words which can have 16 different letters in its first position is: ain, bin, din, fin, gin, hin (an ancient Hebrew unit of liquid measure apparently), jin, kin, lin, pin, rin, sin, tin, vin, win and yin.